kaan9/kaan9/README.md

 ## [WebGL Forward+ and Clustered Deferred Shading](https://github.com/kaan9/Project5-WebGL-Forward-Plus-and-Clustered-Deferred)
 `JavaScript` `WebGL` <br /> <br />
 Simulation of a scene with a large number of light sources using different methods of rendering light:
 Forward Rendering, Forward+ Rendering, and Clustered Deferred Rendering.
+Also features Blinn-Phong shading.
 This is a [CIS 565](https://cis565-fall-2021.github.io/) project.<br />
 [**Try the Live Demo**](https://www.kaan9.com/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/).
 Tested on Google Chrome, requires WebGL extensions enabled by default on Chrome. <br />